LoneStar Airways

 LoneStar Airways was an airline based in Liberia.

 History

 It has been slow to start services and its Boeing 727 was parked at Belgrade since October 2004, but for some time was used by Aviogenex under Serbian registration of YU-AKD.
 The airline claims to be starting services in the West African region using Boeing 737-200 aircraft.

 Destinations

-In 2006, Lonestar announced a list of destinations that they would start flying to on a regular basis.
+In 2006, Lonestar announced a list of destinations that they would start flying to regularly.
 These are Lagos, Accra, Abidjan, Monrovia, Freetown, Banjul and Dakar.